-The below is a brief description of the process involved in an administrative enforcement action brought by the Bureau of Cannabis Control (“Bureau” or “BCC”) and taken through administrative hearing through the Office of Administrative Hearings (OAH).
+The below is a brief description of the process involved in an administrative enforcement action brought by the Department of Cannabis Control (the “DCC” or “Department”) and taken through administrative hearing through the Office of Administrative Hearings (OAH).

-An Overview of Enforcement Actions Brought by the Bureau of Cannabis Control
+An Overview of Enforcement Actions Brought by the Department of Cannabis Control

 - failure to comply with any rule or regulation;